jnephin/Chlor-a/README.md

 ** For more detailed procedures and methods refer to code in the Scripts directory **

-The following describes the automated process of transforming the MODIS L2 (1 x 1 km) Chlor_a (mg m^-3) band into the frequency of monthly plankton blooms between March 18 and June 21 over a 4 year period from 2012 to 2015.
-These dates were chosen by Ed Gregr to temporally cover the average timing of the spring bloom in BC waters (Stockner et al. 1979; Pan et al. 1988;
+The following describes the automated process of transforming the MODIS L2 (1 x 1 km) Chlor_a (mg m^-3) band into the frequency of monthly plankton blooms between March and October over a 4 year period from 2012 to 2015.
+November to February were excluded because of limited data due to increased cloud cover.
-Pen~a et al. 1999).

 Download
 --------
-* Download full res (1km) daily swath data (L2) from aqua MODIS from 2012 to 2015 between March 18 and June 21.
+* Download full res (1km) daily swath data (L2) from aqua MODIS from 2012 to 2015 between March and October.
 Data source: http://oceandata.sci.gsfc.nasa.gov
 * Only download daily swaths between 19:00 and 24:00 UTC when aqua MODIS is capturing data from the BC region.
 * Delete daily swaths if they do not include any data in the region of interest (BC EEZ).